 United We Mask

-During the week of November 2nd, 2020 residents in Redding, Red Bluff and Chico will have the opportunity to win a $50 gift card as a reward for wearing a mask while in public.
-Staff and board members will be hitting the streets throughout the week to distribute a total of $1,500 to mask wearers.
+During the week of November 2nd, 2020, residents in Redding, Red Bluff, and Chico had the opportunity to win a $50 gift card as a reward for wearing a mask while in public.
+Staff and board members hit the streets throughout the week to distribute $1,500 to mask wearers.

 In June 2020, United Way of Northern California launched a campaign to honor essential workers in the North State called "Essential Heroes."
-Dozens of North State residents from Siskiyou County all the way to Butte County were identified and award with $100 checks to thank them for their service to their community during the COVID-19 pandemic.
+Dozens of North State residents from Siskiyou County to Butte County were identified and awarded $100 checks to thank them for their service to their community during the COVID-19 pandemic.
 Check out who we awarded on our Facebook page!

-With years of experience in recovery work, our team knows that long term recovery is expected with any disaster and COVID-19 is no exception.
-We have been in contact with local authorities in government, non-profits, and everything in between to determine what the North State needs and we discovered that, in order for our communities to thrive, businesses must recover.
-This led us to partnering with local chambers of commerce to fund business relief grant programs in Butte County, Shasta County, and Tehama County.
+In order for our communities to thrive, businesses must recover.
+We partnered with local chambers of commerce to fund business relief grant programs in Butte County, Shasta County, and Tehama County.
 (Videos below.)

-Redbluff - Tehama County Chamber of Commerce received $20,000 for business relief grant program
+Red Bluff - Tehama County Chamber of Commerce received $20,000 for a business relief grant program.

-Paradise Chamber of Commerce received $15,000 to be used for business recovery efforts
+Paradise Chamber of Commerce received $15,000 for business recovery efforts.